noahgrant/resourcerer/README.md

     };
     ```

-    It returns an object whose keys represent the resources to fetch and whose values are resource configuration objects that we'll discuss later (and is highlighted below).
+    It returns an object whose keys represent the resources to fetch and whose values are **Resource Configuration Objects** that we'll discuss later (and is highlighted below).

 1. **Resource Configuration Object (resource config)**.
 In the object returned by our executor function, each entry has a key equal to one of the `ResourceKeys` and whose value we will refer to in this document as a Resource Configuration Object.
 It holds the declarative instructions that `useResources` and `withResources` will use to request the resource.